-The above requirements for attained or required EEDI shall not apply to cargo ships having ice-breaking capability as well as to ships which have non-conventional propulsion, except that these requirements shall apply to cruise passenger ships and LNG carriers as specified above.
+The above requirements for attained or required EEDI shall not apply to cargo ships having non-conventional propulsion, except for cruise passenger ships and LNG carriers as specified above.

-From 1 October 2020, the above requirements for EEDI shall not apply to category A ships as defined in the Polar Code, as well as to ships having non-conventional propulsion except for cruise passenger ships and LNG carriers.
+From 1 October 2020, the above requirements for EEDI shall not apply to category A ships as defined in the Polar Code.

-The attained EEDI shall be calculated by the formula contained in the 2018 Guidelines on the Method of Calculation of the Attained Energy Efficiency Design Index (EEDI) for New Ships given in IMO resolution MEPC.308(73), as amended by IMO resolution MEPC.322(74).
+The attained EEDI shall be calculated by the formula contained in the 2022 Guidelines on the Method of Calculation of the Attained Energy Efficiency Design Index (EEDI) for New Ships given in IMO resolution MEPC.364(79).